1j-bla1/portfolio/_posts/James_Retropspective_Blog.md

 ### Problems I experianced with Engine and Files

-Throughtout this trimester I had to solve many problems with my engine
+Throughtout this trimester I had to solve many problems with my engine.
+Here are some of my struggles with my Kasm and Kali Linux

+1. Kali Linux crashes.
+This happened when my Kali Linux crashed causing my session to be broken.
+I was then no longer able to access the file and it would never delete.
+I solved this problem by swapping to Ubunto Mobile while waiting for my session to be fixed

+2. I also expirienced problems